google/ExoPlayer/downloading-media.md

    add the download, as described above.
 1. Release the helper using `release()`.

-You can create a `MediaSource` for playback by calling `DownloadHelper.createMediaSource`;
+You can create a `MediaSource` for playback by setting the same `StreamKeys` as in the `DownloadRequest`:

 ~~~
-MediaSource mediaSource =
-    DownloadHelper.createMediaSource(downloadRequest, dataSourceFactory);
+new DashMediaSource.Factory(dataSourceFactory)
+    .setStreamKeys(downloadRequest.streamKeys)
+    .createMediaSource(contentUri);
 ~~~
 {: .language-java}

-The created `MediaSource` is aware of which tracks have been downloaded, and so will only attempt to use these tracks during playback.
+This makes the `MediaSource` aware of the downloaded tracks and it will only attempt to use these tracks during playback.
 See [`PlayerActivity`][] in the demo app for a concrete example.

 [JobScheduler]: {{ site.android_sdk }}/android/app/job/JobScheduler
 [Firebase JobDispatcher]: https://github.com/firebase/firebase-jobdispatcher-android